Gone But Not Forgotten in 2016

-Joe Santos, American actor in movies (The Panic In Needle Park, The Blue Knight) and TV (The Rockford Files, Hardcastle and McCormick, The Sopranos), and octogenarian senior citizen (born June 9, 1931 – died March 18, 2016; age 84).
+Joe Santos, American actor in movies (The Panic In Needle Park, The Blue Knight) and TV (The Rockford Files, Hardcastle and McCormick, The Sopranos) (born June 9, 1931 – died March 18, 2016; age 84).
 Cause of death for Joe Santos was a heart attack.

 William Schallert, American actor with over 350 film credits in the movies (Pillow Talk, In the Heat of the Night, Matinee) and TV (The Patty Duke Show, The Many Loves of Dobie Gillis, The New Gidget, The Torkelsons, Santa Barbara) (born July 6 1922 – died May 8, 2016; age 93).
 William Schallert said he had peripheral neuropathy in 2014.

-James Stacy, American actor in films (Summer Magic) and TV (The Adventures of Ozzie & Harriet, Lancer, Wiseguy, ), and septuagenarian senior citizen (born December 23, 1936 – died September 9, 2016; age 79).
+James Stacy, American actor in films (Summer Magic) and TV (The Adventures of Ozzie & Harriet, Lancer, Wiseguy) (born Dec.
+23, 1936 – died Sept.
+9, 2016; age 79).
 Cause of death for James Stacy was an allergic reaction to medication.

 Regretfully, in 2016 we have had to say farewell and a final goodbye to all of these celebrity entertainers.
 They will be missed.